Building Resilience to Climate Change Courses (BRCC) Introduction

 - Ability to synthesize multi-disciplinary information and develop problem solving strategies using integrative approaches and systems thinking.

-There will be three sessions of courses each weekday:
+There will be one, two or three sessions of courses each weekday:

 Faculty and Learning Environment

-Students will benefit from working closely with an expert teaching faculty comprising distinguished UN-CECAR scholars and practitioners, and UNU-ISP academic staff.
-Because it shares a building with many UN agencies, UNU-ISP offers a unique learning environment.
+Students will benefit from working closely with an expert teaching faculty comprising distinguished UN-CECAR scholars and practitioners, and UNU-IAS academic staff.
+Because it shares a building with many UN agencies, UNU-IAS offers a unique learning environment.

 The UNU Library offers access to a wide range of academic books, over 10,000 electronic journals, World Bank and OECD publications, and official UN documents.
 All students will receive a comprehensive library orientation session at the beginning of the course.